 Here are the 5 lesser-known facts and uses of the Bay leaf plant.

 First off, which bay leaf are you consuming?
 Bay leaves plant grows in different parts of the world.
 When it comes to the bay leaf family there are of 6 types that either belongs to the Lauraceae family or the Myrtaceae family.
 The bay leaves mentioned in this blog belongs to the Lauraceae family.

 Read on and see which is the one you have.

 - Tej Patta or Indian Bay Leaf: It belongs to the Lauraceae family.
 It's a popular spice in Indian cuisine and a sought after ingredient in 'masala chai'.
 Traditionally used for making Ayurvedic medicines.
-It grows in abundance in Northeast India, and in Nepal, Bhutan and Burma.
+The Indian Bay Leaf tree grows in abundance in Northeast India, and in Nepal, Bhutan and Burma.

 - Bay Laurel from Turkey: Bay laurel, also known as sweet bay, is also from Lauraceae family.
 It grows in the Mediterranean, France, Belgium, Central and North America, Turkey, Italy, Russia, Israel and India (Assam and other NE states).